Controlling Devices Using MQTT and PythonOnline tutorial and downloadable Project workbook where we use MQTT to control a python script.

 Answers are below

-This workshop is available as a pdf on my buy me a coffee page
+This workshop is also available as a pdf with demo scripts on my buy me a coffee page

 Related tutorials and Resources